 Next, what is the ideal marketing mix for my restaurant?

 Restaurant Marketing Mix

 Here are 12 marketing channels for you to consider in your marketing mix:

 1. Direct Mail Marketing

 Restaurants and pizzerias have used direct mail for years.
-Sending postcard, brochure, or letter, direct mail is a proven approach to finding new customers in the local area.
-You can consider add this to your restaurant marketing mix.
+Sending a postcard, brochure, or letter, direct mail is a proven approach to finding new customers in the local area.
+You can consider adding this to your restaurant marketing mix.

 It is effective with certain higher age groups and demographics.
 Consumers have come to trust it.
 Offering special offers and coupons are very effective way to attract new customers

 Including the restaurant website link and including images of the restaurant mobile app is a great way to integrate online marketing.

 With high view rates, this is a great way to stay top of mind.